Loans can be made to:

 - Loose issues of periodicals; newspapers and journals in the Periodicals (PE) Reading Room; bound periodicals in the Economic, Social, and Statistics (ES) and Legal and Political (LP) Reading Rooms.

 - Unbound newspapers, gazettes, official journals, oversize periodicals and those in provisionally bound formats.

-- Interlibrary loans, which involve special costs to the Organization, are processed for Secretariat staff or delegates and must be directly related to their official research work.
+- Interlibrary loans, which involve special costs to the Organization, are only processed for UN staff or members of the Permanent Missions in Geneva and must be directly related to their official research work.